Blendify/blender-manual/trunk/blender_docs/manual/modeling/meshes/editing/basics/adding.rst

 In this case, Blender will not rotate the source dividing the angle between those edges when creating a face.

 For both cases, Blender will inform the user about the source rotation during the creation process.
-If you look at the bottom of the Mesh Tools Panel and press :kbd:`Ctrl-LMB`, you will see that the Rotate Source is automatically checked and if :kbd:`Shift-Ctrl-LMB` is used, it will be automatically unchecked.
+If you look at the Operator Panel and press :kbd:`Ctrl-LMB`, you will see that the Rotate Source is automatically checked and if :kbd:`Shift-Ctrl-LMB` is used, it will be automatically unchecked.
-Examples:

-- Creating Faces with shortcut :kbd:`Ctrl-LMB`, (see Fig. Faces created with source automatically rotated).
-- Creating Faces with shortcut :kbd:`Shift-Ctrl-LMB`, (see Fig. Faces created with no source rotation).

-If you have three or more vertices selected, and left-click with mouse while pressing :kbd:`Ctrl-LMB`, you will also create planar faces, but along the vertices selected, following the direction of the cursor.
+If you have three or more vertices selected, and :kbd:`Ctrl-LMB` click, you will also create planar faces, but along the vertices selected, following the direction of the cursor.
 This operation is similar to an extrude operation, which is explained in the :doc:`Extrude </modeling/meshes/editing/duplicating/extrude>` page.